williamtroup/Heat.js/RECENT_CHANGES.md

 - The "Map" view now behaves like all other views (it can be disabled, and shows no data messages by default).
 - Added dynamic colors support from a single hex color!
 - The "Days" (and the new views "Line" and "Months") now have their own custom Color Range CSS class support.
+- The "Statistics" view has been renamed to "Color Ranges" (include internal names and parameter names).

 #### **Exporting:**
 - Added support to export all data to YAML (.yaml).